 NEW YORK ( TheStreet) -- How long will it take to sell your home?
 No one knows for sure, but it might well find a buyer faster than a year ago.
 Zillow ( Z), the online home marketplace, says the average home sold on its site in September took 86 days, down from 116 a year earlier.
 That's a pretty significant improvement that says the market is getting better.
 The time, of course, varies widely.
 In the San Francisco Bay Area and Sacramento, the average home sold in 48 and 59 days, respectively.
 In New York City, the average took 151 days, and in Kansas City, Mo., the figure was 136.
 But the times were down in all 30 major metropolitan areas surveyed.
 "The declining inventory of for-sale homes over the past year naturally creates pressure for buyers to more quickly snap up the inventory that is on the market," Zillow Chief Economist Dr. Stan Humphries says.
 "This demand has been fueled by huge

-downward resets in home prices since market peak, historically low mortgage rates and a slowly improving broader economic climate."

-A number of factors have kept the number of homes for sale down.
-Many homeowners are still "underwater," unable to sell because, despite rising prices, their home is still worth less than they owe on the mortgage.
+downward resets in home prices since market peak, historically low mortgage rates and a slowly improving broader economic climate." "underwater," unable to sell because, despite rising prices, their home is still worth less than they owe on the mortgage.
 The sluggish job market means fewer homeowners are selling to relocate for work.
 And tight credit prevents would-be sellers from getting the mortgage they'd need for their next home, trapping them where they are.
 But people who are in a position to sell can now enjoy a shorter period of limbo.
 Housing markets are very local, so conditions in any given neighborhood won't necessarily reflect averages for the area.
 And each home has a marketability of its own.
 It would be risky for a seller to assume that faster sales on average mean one can demand a premium price.
 To sell fast, you cannot exceed the prices of comparable sales in recent months.
 Having the home in good shape will also aid a quick sale, as will flexibility on negotiable issues such as appliances. higher in a year or two; if you want to move, now's a good time to shop.